top of page

 For more than 2 weeks, the Reykjanes peninsula in Iceland has been shaken by earthquakes.
 More than 34,000 earthquakes have been recorded so far...

-What exactly is happening under the earth surface at Reykjanes and is a lave eruption expected?
+What exactly is happening under the earth surface at Reykjanes and is a large eruption expected?

 We took a look beneath the earth's surface!